 Manciano boasts a territory that extends for much of the Maremma.
-The town, nestled on a hill, watches over the immense countryside dotted here and there with quaint medieval towns, nature trails for every kind of outing, spaces to relax and interesting museums.
+The town, nestled on a hill, watches over the immense countryside dotted with quaint medieval towns, nature trails for every kind of outing, spaces to relax and interesting museums.

-It’s known that the origins of Manciano and the settlements surrounding it are definitely ancient.
-There are many archeological sites that attest to the history of this area, and a lot of artefacts are still being discovered today, which have been moved to interesting museums.
-One of these is the Museum of Prehistory and Protohistory.
-Here, what’s ancient becomes contemporary, thanks to the use of interactive tools, like 3D reconstructions and augmented reality, bringing visitors on a journey millions of years back in time.
+The ancient origins of Manciano and the settlements surrounding have been confirmed.
+There are many archeological sites that attest to the area’s history, and various artefacts are still being discovered today, which are then moved to interesting museums.
+The stand-out museum is the Museum of Prehistory and Protohistory in the Valle del Fiore, just inside the Palazzo Nardelli in Manciano’s historic centre.
+Inside the museum, history becomes contemporary thanks to the use of interactive tools, such as 3D reconstructions and augmented reality, taking visitors on a journey millions of years back in time.

-Such Indiana Jones-like experiences don’t end here, because in the area around Manciano there are even Etruscan and Roman ruins, like Poggio Murella, Poggio Capanne and the Puntone Necropolis, with 40 tombs.
+Indiana Jones fans still have more to explore than just this; in the area around Manciano there are even Etruscan and Roman ruins, such as Poggio Murella, Poggio Capanne and the Puntone Necropolis, boasting around 40 tombs.

 To call the small towns around Manciano “hamlets” doesn’t do them justice: each is unique and well worth a visit.
 Montemerano, for example, with its piazza del Castello and fairy-tale-like atmosphere, is known around the world.

 Its distinct medieval appearance envelopes it in mystery and has earned it a place on the list of Most Beautiful Villages in Italy.

 Then there’s Marsiliana, a historic Etruscan town; visitors can go to the Farming Museum (part of the Tenuta dei Corsini) which offers a display of industry tools, furnishings and clothing that give us an insight into agricultural life in the 1800s.